Charlie Gillett: Biography

 In 1980, Gillett joined Capital Radio, and began to play more independent music.
 He was fired in 1983, but after listener complaints was rehired with orders for a new format.
 He chose to follow his new interest in music from the rest of the world and his show, A Foreign Affair, is credited with helping to launch "world music".
 Having been the first British DJ to play Youssou N'Dour, Salif Keita, "Hot Hot Hot" by Arrow (Alphonsus Cassell) and many more, he left Capital in December 1990.
 He was presented with the Sony Gold Lifetime Achievement Award the following year.

 While at Capital, Gillett also co-presented The Late Shift, a weekly late-night strand of music concerts and films for Channel 4 in 1988, alongside Vivien Goldman.

 Returning to the BBC, Gillett presented a weekly two-hour show on BBC London 94.9 from 1995 to 2006 and a weekly world music programme on the BBC World Service from 1999.
 In 2006, Gillett was awarded the John Peel Award for Outstanding Contribution to Music Radio by the Radio Academy.
 In July 2006, after 11 years of broadcasting his regular Saturday-night show of world music, Gillett had to end his weekend slot due to ill health, but until his death, he continued to present his half-hour show, Charlie Gillett's World of Music, on Friday evenings.
 From mid-2007, he was on BBC Radio 3 in a rotation of three music presenters (with Mary Ann Kennedy and Lopa Kothari) presenting World on 3, regularly featuring session guests.
 In 1996, his revised and expanded version of The Sound of the City was published.

 Every year from 2000 to 2009, he compiled a world music double album, World 2000, World 2001, etc., the first four of them for EMI, the next two for Wrasse, and the last four, World 2006, Sound of the World (2007), Beyond the Horizon (2008), and Otro Mundo (2009), for Warner Classics and Jazz/Rhino.
 In 2009, he also released Charlie Gillett's Radio Picks "Honky Tonk" (Ace Records), a compilation of tracks from his show.
 Anywhere on This Road was posthumously released on Warner Classics and Jazz.

 Death and family

 Gillett died on 17 March 2010, following a series of health problems, including being diagnosed with eosinophilic granulomatosis with polyangiitis in 2006.
-Gillett and his wife Buffy had two daughters and one son.
+Gillett and his wife Buffy (née Chessum) had two daughters and one son.

 WOMAD (World Of Music And Dance) renamed one of its festival stages in memory of Gillett in 2010.
 The stage was dedicated by Peter Gabriel.